-How memory lapses destroy lives
+Forgotten baby syndrome: how memory lapses destroy lives

-But the leading cause of car deaths – accounting for over half of all incidents -- is attributed to “Forgotten Baby Syndrome.”
+But the leading cause of hot car deaths, accounting for over half of all incidents, is “Forgotten Baby Syndrome.”
 It’s a little-known psychological phenomenon whereby the human memory system is thrown out of kilter by a disruption to an individual’s routine.
 The brain’s “prospective memory” is its intent to remember an unusual task.
 If it fails, “habit” memory kicks in, effectively putting the person on autopilot.
 This cerebral short-circuit is the leading contributor to the horrific death toll from hot car incidents.

 4D imaging radar receives FCC approval

 Since then, automakers have shifted their focus to one sensor category that can collect high-resolution data throughout the entire vehicle cabin.
 4D imaging radar, an affordable and versatile System-on-Chip (Soc) technology, is already used across industries as diverse as senior care, medical diagnostics, retail and smart buildings, delivering real-time environmental intelligence and robust performance while maintaining privacy.